What’s Causing that Ringing in Your Ears? Treat it Naturally!

 Staying well hydrated is essential for the health of your entire body, including your ears.
 Dehydration is also associated with the recurrence of ringing in the ears.

 7. Control your blood pressureMost people already know that suffering from high blood pressure increases your risk of a stroke and heart disease.
-What few people consider is that it is also associated with hearing loss and the occurrence of tinnitus.
+However, what few people consider is that it can also increase your likelihood of suffering from hearing loss and the occurrence of tinnitus.

 8. Adopt relaxation techniques

-Relaxation techniques aren’t cures in and of themselves, but they are recommended for controlling the anxiety and depression that can occur when tinnitus is a chronic problem.
+Relaxation techniques aren’t cures in and of themselves.
+However, they are recommended for controlling the anxiety and depression that can occur when tinnitus is a chronic problem.